merenlab/anvio/anvio/docs/programs/anvi-setup-kegg-data.md

 ## Default usage: downloading a KEGG snapshot

-If you do not provide any arguments to this program, the KOfam profiles and KEGG information will be set up in the default KEGG data directory.
+If you do not provide any arguments to this program, all KEGG data (ie, `--mode all`) will be set up in the default KEGG data directory.

 {{ codestart }}
 anvi-setup-kegg-data